brook-kassa/bkazure-resume/README.md

 Check out the Blog! --> https://brook-kassa.hashnode.dev/?source=top_nav_blog_home

-What I Built..
 This project features:

-✅ A responsive static resume site built with HTML, CSS, JavaScript, and React.
+- A responsive static resume site built with HTML, CSS, JavaScript, and React.

-⚙️ Automated CI/CD deployment pipeline using GitHub Actions.
+- Automated CI/CD deployment pipeline using GitHub Actions.

-🖱️ A live visitor counter powered by an Azure Function and Cosmos DB (serverless).
+- A live visitor counter powered by an Azure Function and Cosmos DB (serverless).

-🔐 Configured custom domain and HTTPS using Cloudflare.
+- Configured custom domain and HTTPS using Cloudflare.

-📦 Infrastructure managed with Terraform (IaC).
+- Infrastructure managed with Terraform (IaC).

-🧪 Tested locally and deployed via Azure CLI and Terraform plans.
+- Tested locally and deployed via Azure CLI and Terraform plans.

-☁️ Hosted on Azure Static Web Apps.
+- Hosted on Azure Static Web Apps.

-📈 Architecture Diagram
+- Architecture Diagram
 Here’s an overview of the cloud architecture and flow for this project:

 ![BKCRC Flow](https://github.com/user-attachments/assets/278a0824-bbfe-475c-8965-46da9849a4af)